 (R-L) Melissa Errico and Jerry Laning in

-Jonathan Stuart Cerullo an award-winning director-choreographer and executive producer has maintained a career in professional entertainment which spans 40 years to include Broadway, Off-Broadway, Off-Off-Broadway, National Tours, International, Symphony Concerts and Cabaret, Film, and Television, and the Circus Arts.
+Jonathan Stuart Cerullo an award-winning director-choreographer and executive producer has maintained a career in professional entertainment that spans 40 years to include Broadway, Off-Broadway, Off-Off-Broadway, National Tours, International, Symphony Concerts and Cabaret, Film, and Television, and the Circus Arts.

-In 2021 he made his Los Angeles directorial debut at the award-winning theatre, The Blank Theatre with Scott Barry’s Hard On Love starring Los Angeles Drama Critics Award-winner, Rob Nagle, and from RuPaul's Drag Race, Jesse Havea.
+He made his Los Angeles directorial debut in 2021 at the award-winning theatre, The Blank Theatre with Scott Barry’s Hard On Love starring Los Angeles Drama Critics Award-winner, Rob Nagle, and from RuPaul's Drag Race, Jesse Havea.

 In 2020 Jonathan was honored to conceive, direct and executive produce With Love, Now And Forever, CATS4COVID Relief.
 After nearly 35 years this reunited his castmates of the landmark musical CATS as a fundraiser for Broadway Cares and The Actors Fund.
 This was hosted by Brian Stokes Mitchell and Tom Viola and raised $25,000.00 during the pandemic.

-In 2019 not only did he write and stage Amas @50 celebrating Amas Musical Theatre's 50th Anniversary honoring Harry Belafonte and The Temptations manager, Shelly Berger but he became an Artistic Associate of the organization.
-The concert was hosted by Tony Award-winner Lillias White and featured Leslie Uggams, Hamilton's Christopher Jackson, and Tony Award-winner Len Cariou.
-He also directed the industry reading of Carol of Carroll Gardens starring Tony Award-winner Karen Ziemba and Panther City at the Fort Worth Tx.
+In 2019 not only did he write and stage Amas @50 celebrating Amas Musical Theatre's 50th Anniversary honoring Harry Belafonte and The Temptations manager, Shelly Berger but he also became an Artistic Associate of the organization.
+The concert was hosted by Tony Award-winner Lillias White and featured Leslie Uggams, Hamilton's Chris Jackson, and Tony Award-winner Len Cariou.
+He also directed the industry reading of Carol of Carroll Gardens starring Tony Award-winner Karen Ziemba and Panther City at the Fort Worth TX.
 Arts Center.
 He also directed the Off-Broadway premiere of Pie Lessons by award-winning playwright and costume designer, Carrie Robbins, and the musical Darkened City by Armenian composer David Hall.